MANUAL OSTEOPATHIC SERVICES

 aims to improve health across all body systems by manipulating and strengthening the

-A manual osteopath will focus on the joints,
+treatments to restore optimal body function.
+A manual osteopath will focus on the

 muscles, and spine.
 Treatment aims to

 positively affect the body's nervous, circulatory, and lymphatic systems.

 Manual means that both diagnosis and treatment are carried out with the hands.

 Practitioners specialized in manual osteopathy possess a highly refined touch,

 only surface anomalies but also deeper tensions where inflammation and distortions

 All our body systems are intimately connected and manual osteopaths help restore